 Federal Advocacy — Effective advocacy is one of the most valuable benefits of EFC Membership.
 In this capacity, EFC staff, who are uniquely qualified to advocate on legislative and regulatory issues affecting the EFC Voting Membership, work with Congress and the Administration to advocate on behalf of the interests of EFC Voting Members on issues including education loans, tax and finance, college access and student success, financial literacy and college planning, and other general higher education matters.
 Through this advocacy work, EFC serves as the principal voice for and primary source of critical public policy information for its membership.

-EFC Publications — EFC provides its members with a daily, weekly, and quarterly publication:
+EFC Publications — EFC ensures its members are well-informed by sharing the latest relevant updates and news through daily, weekly, and quarterly publications:

 Exclusive Partnership Opportunities — EFC provides exclusive partnership opportunities for its Voting Members.
 These include:

-Now part of ACT®, NRCCUA® is a membership organization that has, for more than 45 years, been a leading provider of data, research, and programs that enhance college and university recruiting efforts.
+- ACT/NRCCUA — Discounted Pricing: Now part of ACT, NRCCUA is a membership organization that has, for more than 45 years, been a leading provider of data, research, and programs that enhance college and university recruiting efforts.
 ACT/NRCCUA is offering discounted pricing to EFC Voting Members.

-Special pricing for certain Ballard Spahr services is available to EFC Voting Members.
+- Ballard Spahr LLP — Legal Services Discount: Special pricing for certain Ballard Spahr services is available to EFC Voting Members.

 to and receive MeasureOne’s private student loan reports that will enable participating members to leverage data, analysis, and information to make empowered decisions.